 My heart is heavy and full at the same time.
-My shame turns to regret that helps me get up off the floor and continue to face life.
+My shame turns to regret which helps me get up off the floor and continue to face life.
 As messy and hard as it can be, it is worth it to sit with the emotions.
 The alternative will lead to the ultimate demise of my entire being.

 Recovery is both excruciating and exhilarating.
-You are going to have to white knuckle through hard times.
+You are going to have to white-knuckle through hard times.
 But you are also going to finally feel the joy of throwing your hands up in the air, bending your neck up to the sky, and allowing yourself to give in to the will of the world.
 That is a gift that we have been blessed with from the universe.

 Not being in control doesn’t have to be terrifying.
 In fact, it can be freeing.